Blinging it at Burning Man

 Jewelry: leave all valuables and sentimental items at home

-My experience is that so much bling, jewelry and adornment is gifted at Burning Man that you’ll probably find yourself draped in necklaces, bracelets and bling.
+My experience is that so much bling, jewelry and adornment is gifted at Burning Man that you’ll probably find yourself draped in necklaces, bracelets and bling in no time.
 I’ve been in camps that gifted pendants; I’ve been in camps where an artisan made necklaces for everyone, and another one where someone braided friendship bracelets in our camp’s color theme.
 I’ve been out and about and gifted jewelry, right and left.
 You probably will be too.
 It’s a thing at Burning Man.
 I find it feels a bit tribal when I’m wearing all this jewelry given to me by my people.

-Though, remember, don’t bring anything sentimental or of value to you.
+Again, don’t bring anything sentimental or of value to you.

 Long necklace, chain or belt for attaching items